Türkçe Sayfa için Tıklayınız

 Excursions

 Extend your stay and delve deeper into the rich history of the region!
-On Saturday, following the congress’s conclusion on Friday, we will be organizing a captivating excursion to the legendary city of Troy, famed for its role in Greek mythology, and the ancient port city of Assos, where Aristotle himself once lived and taught.
+On Saturday, following the congress’s conclusion on Friday, we will be organizing a captivating excursion to the legendary city of Troy, famed for its role in Greek mythology.
 This is a fantastic opportunity to explore these iconic sites firsthand and walk in the footsteps of history.
 In addition, depending on demand, we are considering organizing an alternative excursion to the Gallipoli Peninsula, a site of immense historical significance from World War I, famous for its preserved trenches.
 We will email all participants before the congress with information about the schedules, costs, and how to register for any of the potential excursions.

 Submission Guidelines: